githwxi/ATS-Xanadu/docgenx/SYNTAX/ATS3-ConcreteSyntax.md

 - <code>some_variable</code>
 - <code>\_$some$variable\_</code>

-There may be restrictions to be imposed on the use of the char `$` in an identifier.
+There may be certain restrictions (yet to be specified) to be imposed on the use of the char `$` in an identifier.

 Fixity Delarations
 ------------------